hachyderm/community/README.md

 This is your first and final warning to take our rules seriously.

+### "Don't Be A Dick" Policy

+Hachyderm and its surrounding community have found safety and value in a primary guiding principle, that is often hard to interpret.

+> Don't be a dick.

+We believe that everyone knows when they are "being a dick", and we do not tolerate this level of aggression towards our community.
+In short, we believe that you know if you are being a dick, and therefore you should be able to stop.
+If you do not stop, you will no longer be welcome on Hachyderm.

+Being a dick is the opposite of respect.
+While we allow all opinions to be voiced on Hachyderm, we believe that any opinion can be offered with respect.

+We expect all members to be respectful and thus, not be a dick.

 ## Getting Started / Signing Up

  - [Welcome Guide](/welcome/README.md) for Mastodon 101 and getting started.